Akshat-Pant/Clustering/README.md

 # Clustering
 Clustering is an unsupervised learning technique.
-It seperates the smaples into different clusters based on some underlying similarity in the data.
+It seperates the samples into different clusters based on some underlying similarity in the data.

 ## K-Means
 K-Means clustering starts off by randomly initializing means followed by hard assignment of each sample to a cluster.
 This assignment is done based on some distance metric.
 I chose the euclidean distance.